-LADA is delighted to present this online screening of Z, a new performance film by Keith Khan.
+LADA is delighted to mark the premiere of Z, a new performance film by Keith Khan, with this online screening.

 Keith Khan works with performance, film, drawing and textiles.
 Born in London, of Indo-Caribbean heritage, he interrogates the layers of inherited ethnic and cultural identities and the contemporary phenomenon of cultural confusion.
 His works are highly personal, but often presented in different locations and for an audience as diverse as himself.